higherkindness/mu-scala/docs/src/main/tut/index.md

 # Quickstart

-## What is mu-rpc?
+## What is Mu?

-[mu] provides the ability to combine [RPC] protocols, services, and clients in your Scala program, thanks to [gRPC].
+[Mu] provides the ability to combine [RPC] protocols, services, and clients in your Scala program, thanks to [gRPC].
 Although it's fully integrated with [gRPC], there are some important differences when defining the protocols, as we’ll see later on.

 ## Installation

 [comment]: # (Start Replace)

-The current version for [mu] is "0.18.4" using the following common libraries and versions.
+The current version for [Mu] is "0.18.4" using the following common libraries and versions.

 [comment]: # (End Replace)